iifl-logo

 Our Company is manufacturing agrochemicals such as Insecticides, Herbicides, Fungicides and Plant Growth Regulators which are directly sold to our customers and is also engaged in job work as per customer requirements.

 Our company has adequate production and quality control system.
 All formulations are strictly tested with the latest available guidelines and testing methods by our in-house Quality Control Lab personnel.
-High Performance Liquid Chromatography (HPLC), Ultraviolet Spectrography (UV) and Gas Chromatography (GC) are used to ensure top quality Raw materials and formulation testing and release.
+High Performance Liquid Chromatography (HPLC), Ultraviolet Spectrograph (UV) and Gas Chromatography (GC) are used to ensure top quality Raw materials and formulation testing and release.
 Strict testing for all Packing materials like Tin, HDPE bottles, Coextruded bottles, Fluorinated HDPE bottles, Pet bottles, Labels, Mono cartons, Corrugated boxes, Laminated pouches is also done as per the Food and Agriculture Organization of the United Nations (FAO) and Bureau of Indian Standards (BIS) guidelines and testing methods.
 All Finished goods are re-tested and counter samples are stored separately in sample storage rooms.

 OPPORTUNITIES AND THREATS: